Abusing Cache Line Dirty States to Leak Information in Commercial Processors: Stability of WB Channels

 In most of the existing cache covert and side channels, the sender affects whether certain cache lines are available in the cache to leak information.
 For example, in the Flush+Reload attack \cite{Yarom2014}, the receiver first flushes a cache line from the cache.
-The sender fetches this cache line into the cache as transmitting bit 1, which can be observed by the receiver by measuring the time to access this cache line.
-However, the Flush+Reload channel requires the use of \textit{clflush} instructions and shared memory between the sender and receiver.
+The sender fetches this cache line into the cache as transmitting bit~1, which can be observed by the receiver by measuring the time to access this cache line.
+Apparently, the Flush+Reload channel requires using the \textit{clflush} instruction and shared memory between the sender and receiver.
+However, due to security considerations, the \textit{clflush} instruction has been disabled in the Native Client sandbox \cite{Maurice2015}.
+Moreover, most cloud providers have disabled memory sharing across virtual machines, which naturally defends against such attacks.
 The Flush+Flush \cite{Gruss2016a} channel has the same requirements, but our WB channel does not.